go-delve/delve/Documentation/api/ClientHowto.md

 Once you have a running headless instance you can connect to it and start sending commands.
 Delve's protocol is built on top of the [JSON-RPC 1.0 specification](https://www.jsonrpc.org/specification_v1).

-The methods of a `service/rpc2.RPCServer` are exposed through this connection, to find out which requests you can send see the documentation of RPCServer on [godoc](https://godoc.org/github.com/go-delve/Delve/service/rpc2#RPCServer).
+The methods of a `service/rpc2.RPCServer` are exposed through this connection, to find out which requests you can send see the documentation of RPCServer on [Go Reference](https://pkg.go.dev/github.com/go-delve/delve/service/rpc2#RPCServer).

 ### Example

 Let's say you are trying to create a breakpoint.
-By looking at [godoc](https://godoc.org/github.com/go-delve/Delve/service/rpc2#RPCServer) you'll find that there is a `CreateBreakpoint` method in `RPCServer`.
+By looking at [Go Reference](https://pkg.go.dev/github.com/go-delve/delve/service/rpc2#RPCServer) you'll find that there is a `CreateBreakpoint` method in `RPCServer`.

 This method, like all other methods of RPCServer that you can call through the API, has two arguments: `args` and `out`: `args` contains all the input arguments of `CreateBreakpoint`, while `out` is what `CreateBreakpoint` will return to you.